Be Social

 Elected Officer

-• Currently serving as First Vice President (2008-2010), Secretary (2008-2010) of the Richmond Chapter of the American Society of Appraisers (ASA).
+• Served as Membership Chair (2013-2019) of the Richmond Chapter of the American Society of Appraisers (ASA).

-• Previously held positions: Membership Chair, President (2005-2007).
+• Previously held ASA positions: Membership Chair (2003-2005), President (2005-2007), First Vice President (2008-2013), Secretary (2008-2013).

-Seminars Conducted & Teaching Appointments
+Seminars & Teaching

 • The Function of the Accredited Antiques Appraiser and Distinguishing Age Attributes.
-At the invitation of the Questers, 14 JUN 06, Old South Antiques in Brownsburg, VA.
+At the invitation of the Questers, June 06, Old South Antiques in Brownsburg, VA.
 Seventeen attending, two and one-half hours, pro bono.

 • Introduction to the Antiques Business, Collecting, and the Function of an Appraiser.
 At the invitation of the St. Stephen’s and St. Agnes School Alumni Association Board, 30 JAN 03, Old Town Alexandria, VA.
 Seventy-eight attending, two hours, pro bono.

-Appraisal Fairs
+Appraisal Fairs / Antiques Shows

 • Jefferson County Museum: Charles Town, WV.
-Scheduled: Saturday 9 October 2010 from 1100-1600hrs.
+October 2010, 2011, 2012.

 • Lewis County Annual Antiques Market Fair: Weston, West Virginia June 2008.